muhammadabdkhan1996/NewPlots/NewPlots.md

 ![MNIST Homogeneous Grid](Plots/mnist_homogeneous_grid.png)

-#### Figure 7: Comparison of proposed methods with three existing methods on MNIST in a heterogeneous setting on $2\times 5$ ladder-structured graph.
+#### Figure 7: Comparison of proposed methods with three existing methods on MNIST in a homogeneous setting on a $4\times 5$ grid-structured graph.

 ![FashionMNIST Homogeneous Grid](Plots/fashionmnist_homogeneous_grid.png)

-#### Figure 8: Comparison of proposed methods with three existing methods on Fashion-MNIST in a heterogeneous setting on $2\times 5$ ladder-structured graph.
+#### Figure 8: Comparison of proposed methods with three existing methods on Fashion-MNIST in a homogeneous setting on a $4\times 5$ grid-structured graph.